Asif-Ali1234/flood-detection/README.md

 # flood-detection
-Detecting Flood IOT sensors and NODEMCU
+Detecting Flood using IOT sensors and NODEMCU